vlakas/Honey-Net/BASH/shellshock/README.md

 2. Download all of the files from the repository, including the vulnerable application.

+Then please extract both tar.gz files in the same directory.

 3. After your image is successfully built, you can raise it with:

 ```